Skip to content

 Employer’s orders

 The employer’s right to manage and monitor workplace matters is called the right to supervise work.
 Based on this right, the employer may determine what tasks must be performed, where and when.
+The workers obligation is to follow the employers instructions on performing the work.

 What rights and obligations does an employment relationship involve?